 A poly-alphabetic decipherment

-This video show my correction of Dr. Wilhelm’s break-attempt with a moving cipherdisc.
-A step-by-step decipherment of the poly-alphabetic part of the Kempton symbols.
+This video shows my correction of Dr. Wilhelm’s break-attempt with a moving cipher-disc.

 [All images and docs are published here with permission from copyright owner]